How To Pick Your Investments?

 • Growth Investing

-Growth investors focus on companies that generate above-average growth, through revenues and profits.
-Investing in startup equity through Grip will help you to invest in smaller companies that have high potential for growth.
+Growth investors focus on companies that generate above-average growth through revenues and profits.
+Investing in startup equity through Grip will help you to invest in smaller companies that have a high potential for growth.

 • Small-Cap Investing

-As the name suggests, small-cap investing involves low-ticket short- term investments for a maximum of 12-36 months.
-Making monthly return possible for investors, these investments on Grip yield up to 21% pre- tax IRR.
+As the name suggests, small-cap investing involves low-ticket short-term investments for a maximum of 12-36 months.
+Making monthly returns possible for investors, these investments on Grip yield up to 21% pre-tax IRR.

 • Socially Responsible Investing

 Perform a technical and fundamental analysis of all your investments.
 Evaluate the performance of other potential investments that you wish to invest in.
-Study them closely until you understand how they work and help you in touching the financial milestones you have set.
+Study them closely until you understand how they work and how they help you reach the financial milestones you have set.
 Once you are fully convinced, choose the investments that add the right value to your investment portfolio.
-For guidance on investment plans visit https://www.gripinvest.in/ to understand the scopes of alternative investments better.
+For guidance on investment plans, visit https://www.gripinvest.in/ to better understand the scope of alternative investments.

 Want to stay at the top of your finances?